Strip Me: Singles

 "Touch" was the album's lead single.
-The up-tempo song was written by Bedingfield, Julien Bunetta and Steve Kipner, and produced by Bunetta and Kipner, It was released to the iTunes Store on 18 May 2010.
+The up-tempo song was written by Bedingfield, Julian Bunetta, and Steve Kipner, and produced by Bunetta and Kipner, It was released to the iTunes Store on 18 May 2010.
 It was sent to US mainstream radio stations on 29 June 2010.
 The song peaked on the Canadian Hot 100 at number sixty.
 However, it was later declared a buzz single by Bedingfield's official website and the album's "Strip Me" was revealed as the replacement lead single.
 "Strip Me" was released to mainstream radio stations on 31 August 2010 and digital download on 21 September 2010.
 "Strip Me" was moderately more successful, reaching number sixty-five in Canada and number ninety-one on the Billboard Hot 100.

 Critical reception

 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received a weighted average score of 60, based on 4 reviews, which indicates "mixed or average reviews".
 Mikael Wood of Entertainment Weekly gave Strip Me a C rating and wrote that it "plays like one long, increasingly desperate pep talk.
 The only breather?
 'Unexpected Hero,' a lovely late-Beatles-style ballad."
 The AllMusic editor, Stephen Thomas Erlewine, noted the album for "retaining [the] same blend of well-manicured R&B and European sophistication" of Bedingfield's first album and commented that she "plays it exceptionally safe, to the extent that she even tones down the self-empowerment of her first two records, preferring pristine blue-eyed soul and adult contemporary ballads, all tailored for an aspirational upscale lifestyle".
 Slant Magazine's Jonathon Keefe found it "single-minded in its uplifting, inspirational tone", writing in conclusion that "Bedingfield uses her powerful voice to oversing most of her material, making Strip Me feel like even more of a sermon.
 It may not be the year's worst pop album, but it might just be the most exhausting and heavy-handed."